mashmllo/hack-the-box--book/README.md

 Difficulty: Easy

 Release: May 30 2020

+### Things to note
+Full length of the code and the scan results can be found at the [appendix page](https://github.com/friend-col/hack-the-box--blunder/tree/master/appendix)
 ## Service Enumeration

 The service enumeration portion of a penetration test focuses on gathering information about what services are alive on a system or systems.